bodo-ai/Bodo/dev_docs/source/aws_codebuild.rst

 This section will attempt to explain each step of the process, starting from the github interface.

 1. When you submit a pull request it will automatically run the tests across a series of different instances.
-From the github interface you will see two different check associated with AWS Codebuild.
+From the github interface you will see two different checks associated with AWS Codebuild.
    You want to select the check with ``BuildBatch`` in the name, as this leads to all of the tests that run (the other is used to spawn the batch).

    .. figure:: ../figs/Codebuild_Github.png
     :alt: Codebuild Github Appearance

 2. Select the details tab to head to AWS Codebuild.
 You may be prompted to login.
 Be sure and use the account starting with ``427`` and to select ``us-east-2 (Ohio)``.

 3. You should now see a list of builds that have executed.
 Select any of the tests that have failed by clicking on the link in build run.

 4. From inside a particular build you can debug your tests in a couple ways:

     a.
 If you are making modifications to dependencies, you should consider checking ``phase details``.
        Here you will find a list of all the stages, including which failed.
 Failing in ``post-build`` suggests an issue with the unit tests, whereas an issue with installations or compilation will appear in either ``install`` or ``build``.

     b.
 If your issue is with failed tests, you should check the information in the logs.
 You can see the most recent commands or any in progress commands in the build logs.
 Alteratively you can view the full set of logs on either CloudWatch or download the entire set of logs from an S3 bucket.

        To navigate to CloudWatch select the ``View entire log`` option on the top of the build logs.
        Here you can look scan the logs using a query language.
 Unfortunately CloudWatch limits operations to 10,000 lines at a time, so you will not be able to download the entire log file directly.

        To properly download the logs from the S3 bucket, first look at the Build ARN.
 You should see a name that looks something like
        ``arn:aws:codebuild:us-east-2:427443013497:build/Bodo-PR-Testing:65ea719c-6893-4318-af6c-cc5431b0dd1f``.

        .. figure:: ../figs/Codebuild_ARN.png
         :alt: Display of where to find the Build Name

        Copy the value after the last ``:`` and place it somewhere you can copy it.
 In this example, the value is ``65ea719c-6893-4318-af6c-cc5431b0dd1f``.
 Next, go to ``Build details`` and scroll down to the Logs and click on the link under ``S3 location``.

        .. figure:: ../figs/Codebuild_Logs_Link.png
         :alt: Display of where to find the Logs Link

        This takes you to the bucket that contains all the logs.
 Type in the copied value into the prefix search to find the log associated with your build, and then you can download the log file.
        You will need to repeat this for all failed builds whose logs you need to check.

        .. figure:: ../figs/Codebuild_Logs_Search.png